alexherce/reddit-placebot/README.md

 ## Target Drawing

-If you run it as it is, is going to connect to the [repo](https://github.com/alexherce/reddit-placebot) repository and try to draw the `official_target.bmp`.
+If you run it as it is, is going to connect to this [repo](https://github.com/alexherce/reddit-placebot) and try to draw the `official_target.bmp`.
 If you don't want to do that you can open `config.js` and set `autoupdateRemoteTarget: false`.
 This will make it use `target.bmp` instead.